HERRENCHIEMSEE AND FRAUENCHIEMSEE

 Chiemsee

-With an area of more than 80 square kilometres, and a depth of more than 70 metres, Chiemsee is the largest lake in Bavaria, so to speak the Bavarian Sea.
-The lake takes its character from three islands: the Herreninsel with Herrenchiemsee Palace, the Fraueninsel with its convent, and the smaller Krautinsel.
-Already settled in prehistoric times, the islands bear traces of Celts and Romans, and with christianization in the 7th and 8th centuries, the lake became a centre of Christianity.
-Today one of the biggest attractions is Ludwig II’s palace, which, since his death in 1886, has been visited by people from all over the world.
+With over 80 square kilometers of water surface and a depth of more than 70 meters, Lake Chiemsee—known as the “Bavarian Sea”—is Bavaria’s largest lake.
+Three islands define the lake: Herreninsel, home to Herrenchiemsee Palace; the monastic Fraueninsel; and the smaller Krautinsel.
+Settled as far back as prehistoric times, the islands bear traces of the Celts and Romans; with the Christianization of the region in the 7th and 8th centuries, Lake Chiemsee became a center of Christianity.
+Today, one of the lake’s biggest attractions is the castle built by Ludwig II, which has been visited by people from all over the world since his death in 1886.

 Chiemgau